Profiling Functions

 ---|

-Summary | Returns the JVM values of the specified runtime $option .
+Summary | Returns a map with JVM runtime values or, if specified, the value of the specified $option .
 The following options are available:

 max : Maximum memory that the Java virtual machine will attempt to use.